DETAILED ACTION

 extract an expiration date of the received card from the extracted card details and correspondingly mark the received card as an expired card upon completion of the expiration date;

-wherein the machine is configured to destroy or deactivate the inserted card and generate a new card upon expiration of the inserted card or upon receiving a card renewal request from the authenticated user.
+wherein the machine is configured to destroy or deactivate the inserted card and generate a new card upon expiration of the inserted card or upon receiving a card renewal request from the authenticated user,

 Based on the limitations above, the claims describe a process that covers card renewal.
-Card renewal manages the financial relationship of a card holder and is considered to be a commercial interaction, which falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
+Card renewal manages the contractual relationship of a card holder and is considered to be a commercial interaction, which falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 As such, the claim(s) recite(s) a Judicial Exception.
 (Step 2A prong one: Yes)

 This analysis then evaluates whether the claims as a whole integrates the recited Judicial Exception into a practical application of the exception.
 In particular, the claims recite the additional element(s) of “processing device” and “machine” as a mere tool to perform the steps of the Judicial Exception, which encompasses no more than Mere Instruction to Apply.